didaquis/changelog-generator/README.md

 ### 🚀 Publish
 Execute the comand `npm run publish`.
 Then a directory called `/out` will be created.
 Move all content of that folder to your web server.
-Of course, you can publish the website generated on GitHub Pages, Surge or similar services.
+Of course, you can publish the website generated on GitHub Pages, Surge, Netlify or similar services.

 ```